buddhist-uni/buddhist-uni.github.io/_courses/form.md

 ##### Practicing Restraint

 A few more words are also due on the subject of restraint, beyond the five precepts.
 Please consider this alongside the section on “practice”

-{% include content_blurb.html category="canon" slug="sn35.239" %}
-- Explains the three primary duties of a monk: guarding the senses, moderation in eating, and the devotion to wakefulness.
-- What monastic behaviors and vows do you know about already?
-How do the monastic and “eight precept” observances help with these three duties?
-What do you think is their benefit?
-Can lay Buddhists practice these?
-Should they?

 [CBT] Th.21, Th.102, Th.122
 {:.mb-0}